-Dear Parent:
+Dear Colleague:

-I am Stephanie Monroe, the assistant secretary for civil rights in the United States Department of Education in Washington, D.C., where I direct the work of the Office for Civil Rights (OCR).
-The Department's mission is to ensure equal access to education and to promote educational excellence throughout the nation.
-OCR contributes to the success of this mission through vigorous enforcement of civil rights laws.

-I am reaching out to you to help raise awareness of issues and to share information about legal rights and responsibilities that will affect students with disabilities as they transition from high school to institutions of postsecondary education.
+The mission of the U.S. Department of Education is to ensure equal access to education and to promote educational excellence throughout the nation.
+The Department's Office for Civil Rights (OCR) contributes to this mission through vigorous enforcement of civil rights laws.
+I am writing to ask for your help in furthering an important part of that mission by disseminating information about the legal rights and responsibilities of students with disabilities as they transition from secondary to postsecondary education settings.

 Increasingly, after completing high school, students with disabilities continue their education at institutions such as two- and four-year colleges and universities and at vocational and career schools.
+Data from the Department of Education's most recent National Postsecondary Student Aid Study indicated that, in the 2003-04 academic year, more than 2 million postsecondary students reported having some type of disability.
+They accounted for more than 11 percent of postsecondary students and represent a 2 percent increase in the number of postsecondary students who reported having disabilities just four years earlier.
+Postsecondary students with disabilities have a range of impairments, such as visual, speech and hearing impairments; specific learning disabilities; attention deficit disorder; mental illness; developmental disabilities; orthopedic disorders and others.
 Institutions of postsecondary education are responsible for providing disability-related services to students with disabilities.
 OCR's experience as a law enforcement agency, however, and other data, indicate that some students have reported that they need disability-related services and accommodations but do not receive them.

-OCR enforces Section 504 of the Rehabilitation Act of 1973 (Section 504) and Title II of the Americans with Disabilities Act (Title II), which prohibit discrimination on the basis of disability.
-Every school district and nearly every institution of postsecondary education in the United States is subject to Section 504 or Title II.
-Entities covered by these civil rights laws have an obligation to comply with legal requirements and to carry out their programs and activities in a manner that does not discriminate on the basis of disability.
+OCR enforces Section 504 of the Rehabilitation Act of 1973 (Section 504) and Title II of the Americans with Disabilities Act of 1990 (Title II), which prohibit discrimination on the basis of disability.
+Every school district and nearly every institution of postsecondary education in the United States is subject to Section 504 or Title II, which have similar requirements.
+Private institutions of postsecondary education that do not receive federal financial assistance are not subject to Section 504 or Title II.
+They are, however, subject to Title III of the Americans with Disabilities Act, which prohibits discrimination on the basis of disability by private entities that are not private clubs or religious entities and which is enforced by the U.S. Department of Justice.
+Entities covered by these civil rights laws have an obligation to comply with legal requirements and to carry out their programs and activities in a manner that does not discriminate on the basis of disability